DLI Calculator (Daily Light Integral Calculator for Plants)

 Daily Light Integral (DLI) Calculator

-We get obsessed with wattage and color spectrum—I get it, the tech is shiny.
+Use this DLI calculator to quickly calculate the Daily Light Integral (mol/m²/day) based on PPFD and light hours.
+It helps optimize plant growth, yield, and lighting efficiency in indoor and hydroponic systems.
+Daily Light Integral (DLI) measures the total amount of light plants receive each day.
+It’s one of the most important factors for optimizing indoor plant growth.
 But after a decade of watching growers succeed and fail, I’ve learned one thing: plants don’t care about your lumens.
 They care about their daily dose.
 It’s the difference between a steady salary and a lottery win.
 One sustains growth; the other just makes for a good story before the crash.

 This isn’t about turning sunlight into a spreadsheet.
 It’s about understanding the budget your plants live on every single day.
 Let’s talk about that budget.